Most corporate networks will be using proxy servers to stay safe online.

 However, this couldn’t be further from the truth – setting up your own private proxy from home is a lot simpler than you think.

 It is also well worth the effort considering a local proxy server can make a huge difference to improving the connection of your broadband, as well as solving a myriad of network complications, and taking your defense against malware infiltrations up a notch.

-Before we dive into setting up a private proxy server from your home computer, here is a quick reminder of the benefits of using a proxy server from home.
+Before we dive into how to make a proxy server at home, here is a quick reminder of the benefits of using a proxy server from home.

 If you discover that you have been blocked from accessing a particular website, or you want to be online, completely anonymous, and hide your IP address, then you need to use a proxy server.

 You can even be permitted to access sites that have been blocked by a firewall.
 By connecting your PC to the Internet through a proxy, the home IP address of your desktop is completely hidden.

 Web Server Proxies